dwang27/Expense-Tracker-Collab-Project/README.md

 - Helped improve code organization

 Derek:
-- Implemented error handling
+- Helped error handling
-- Set up the GitHub repository and organized the project structure
+- Set up the GitHub repository (README)

 ---

 ## Features of the Expense Tracker

-- Add new expenses (category, amount, date)
+- Add expenses (category, amount, date)
 - View all added expenses in an organized format
 - Filter expenses by category
 - Calculate total expenses
 - Delete expenses by category and date
-- Error handling for invalid input and empty data

 ---